 - Florida laws and important requirements

-Applying for Benefits
+Applying for FL Short-Term Disability Benefits

-Payments continue while continuously disabled until reach the benefit duration limit.
-The duration limit is also chosen at time of application.
-Choose between durations of: 3, 6, 12, or 24 months.
+Payments continue until reach the payment duration limit.
+Choose between durations of: 3, 6, 12, or 24 month at time of application.

 Pregnancy Bed Rest